Structured Outputs

 When using JSON Schema with AI Services, there are some limitations:

-- It works only with supported OpenAI and Gemini models.
+- It works only with supported Azure OpenAI, Google AI Gemini, Mistral, Ollama and OpenAI models.

 - Support for JSON Schema needs to be enabled explicitly when configuring